Molecular solid: Mechanical properties

 Molecular solids can be either ductile or brittle, or a combination depending on the crystal face stressed.
 Both ductile and brittle solids undergo elastic deformation till they reach the yield stress.
 Once the yield stress is reached, ductile solids undergo a period of plastic deformation and eventually fracture.
 Brittle solids fracture promptly after passing the yield stress.
 Due to the asymmetric structure of most molecules or the presence of functional groups capable of forming specific interactions (e.g. hydrogen bonds, halogen bonds), many molecular solids have directional intermolecular forces.
 This phenomenon can lead to anisotropic mechanical properties.
 Typically, a molecular solid is ductile when it has isotropic intermolecular interactions.
 This allows for dislocation between layers of the crystal much like metals.
 For example, plastic crystals are soft, resemble waxes and are easily deformed.

 One example of a ductile molecular solid, that can be bent 180°, is hexachlorobenzene (HCB).
 In this example the π-π interactions between the benzene cores are stronger than the halogen interactions of the chlorides.
 This difference leads to its flexibility.
 This flexibility is anisotropic; to bend HCB to 180° you must stress the [001] face of the crystal.
 Another example of a flexible molecular solid is 2-(methylthio)nicotinic acid (MTN).
 MTN is flexible due to its strong hydrogen bonding and π-π interactions creating a rigid set of dimers that dislocate along the alignment of their terminal methyls.
 When stressed on the [010] face this crystal will bend 180°.
 Note, not all ductile molecular solids bend 180°, and some may have more than one bending face.

 Electrical properties

 Molecular solids are generally insulators.
 This large band gap (compared to germanium at 0.7 eV) is due to the weak intermolecular interactions, which result in low charge carrier mobility.
-Some molecular solids exhibit electrical conductivity, such as TTF-TCNQ with ρ = 5 x 10^{2} Ω^{−1} cm^{−1} but in such cases orbital overlap is evident in the crystal structure.
+Some molecular solids exhibit electrical conductivity, such as TTF-TCNQ with ρ = 5 × 10^{2} Ω^{−1} cm^{−1} but in such cases orbital overlap is evident in the crystal structure.
 Fullerenes, which are insulating, become conducting or even superconducting upon doping.